-The International School of Riga (ISR) currently is located on two campuses.
-Early Years and Primary campus is located Kalnciema iela 118, 10-15 minutes from the Riga city centre, in the historic Pārdaugava neighbourhood.

-The ISR Secondary Campus is located at Vesetas iela 9, just minutes from central Riga and historic Old Town Riga.
+ISR's Early Years and Primary is located Kalnciema iela 118, 10-15 minutes from the Riga city centre, in the historic Pārdaugava neighbourhood.
+The ISR Secondary Campus is located at Vesetas iela 3 and 9 just minutes from central Riga and historic Old Town Riga.
 These locations mean the school is a short drive, bus ride or walk for students living in Riga or nearby suburbs.